Scientific Research Red Light Therapy

 https://pubmed.ncbi.nlm.nih.gov/39325239/

-• Population: 16 AGA patients.
+• Population: 16 patients with androgenetic alopecia.

-• Intervention: Microneedle patch + LED helmet (522 nm + 633 nm), 50 mW/cm², 40 J/cm², weekly × 24 weeks.
+• Intervention: Microneedle patch combined with LED helmet (522 nm + 633 nm), 50 mW/cm², 40 J/cm², weekly for 24 weeks.

 6. Yang K, et al. Hair growth promoting effects of 650 nm red light (ex vivo)